-The aim of this student chapter of the national Forest Products Society is to encourage a spirit of fellowship among forest products students, faculty, and industry personnel, and promote awareness about forest products and forest products issues.
+The goal of this student organization is to bring a spirit of fellowship to students, faculty, and employers, and to promote awareness about forest products and forest products issues.
 Officers include a president, vice-president, secretary/treasurer, and project coordinator.
 Membership is open to anyone interested in forest products.
 Activities include social events, hosting guest speakers, and field trips to local industries and mills.

 The primary function of the club is that of an informal social group providing a means for interaction between different majors within the forestry profession, and promoting student interaction and activities with regard to forestry.
 The club organizes and sponsors numerous intercollegiate events, such as a logging sports team, forestor's ball, woodcuts, forestry club olympics, charity events, ski trips, and outdoor recreational activities.
 The club also works closely with the College administration to assist with various College events.

 A current and future aim of the club is to create a closer relationship to the local community by sponsoring charitable fundraisers and donations.
 The Forestry Club is rich in tradition and has provided many valuable experiences for its members outside the academic arena.

 Jacob Putney, President

 OSU-IFSA was founded in October 2005, and is currently one of five active chapters in the U.S. IFSA represents forestry students from all over the world, facilitates communication among members, and offers opportunities for student exchanges, seminars, excursions and forestry competitions.
 IFSA now includes 52 forestry student associations in 33 countries.
 It is headquartered in Freiburg, Germany.